CA1722: Identifiers should not have incorrect prefix

 By convention, only certain programming elements have names that begin with a specific prefix.

 Type names do not have a specific prefix and should not be prefixed with a 'C'.
 This rule reports violations for type names such as 'CMyClass' and does not report violations for type names such as 'Cache'.

 Naming conventions provide a common look for libraries that target the common language runtime.
-This reduces the learning curve that is required for new software libraries, and increases customer confidence that the library was developed by someone who has expertise in developing managed code.
+This consistency reduces the learning curve that's required for new software libraries and increases customer confidence that the library was developed by someone who has expertise in developing managed code.

 Remove the prefix from the identifier.

 When to suppress warnings

 Do not suppress a warning from this rule.